Creative Community for Peace

-Creative Community for Peace (CCFP) is a pro-Israel organization which works to counter antisemitism and anti-Israel sentiment in the entertainment industry.
+Creative Community for Peace (CCFP) is a pro-Israel organization which works to counter anti-Israel sentiment in the entertainment industry.
 It was founded in 2011 by David Renzer, Steve Schnur, and Ran Geffen-Lifshitz.
-CCFP is opposed to the Boycott, Divestment and Sanctions (BDS) movement and the idea to create the organization came up in on a conversation about BDS.
-The organization claims to be apolitical, which critics questioned after it partnered with StandWithUs from 2011 through 2013.
+CCFP is strongly opposed to the Boycott, Divestment and Sanctions (BDS) movement.

 CCFP contacts celebrities who are scheduled to perform in Israel, attempting to counter BDS lobbying for them to cancel their appearances.
-CCFP describes their role as supporting and informing artists and helping facilitating music being played in peaceful gatherings.
-It has also released petitions and open letters.
+CCFP describes its role as supporting and informing artists.

 Founding

-Creative Community for Peace was founded in 2011 by David Renzer, the former CEO of Universal Music Publishing; Steve Schnur of Electronic Arts; and Ran Geffen-Lifshitz, founder of MMG Music.
-The three decided to start the organization while eating breakfast at the Dan Hotel in Tel Aviv in 2011 and discussing the BDS movement.
-They began asking friends and coworkers in Hollywood to get involved, and reaching out to celebrities who were scheduled to play in Tel Aviv in an attempt to counter BDS lobbying for celebrities to cancel their appearances in Israel.
+Creative Community for Peace was founded in 2011 by David Renzer, the former CEO of Universal Music Publishing, Steve Schnur, and Ran Geffen-Lifshitz, founder of MMG Music.
+The founders decided to start the organization during a 2011 breakfast meeting at the Dan Hotel in Tel Aviv while discussing the BDS movement.
+They asked friends and coworkers in Hollywood to contact celebrities scheduled to perform in Tel Aviv to counter BDS efforts lobbying for cancellations of their appearances in Israel.